proxykitten/tableau-scripts/get-users-script/README.md

 ## LIMITATION / KNOWN ISSUES

-1. The user's site role is fetches from the first site found.
-Be sure to double check if some users are a member or multiple sites.
-2. The user's license is depend on the user's role.
-If user is a member of multiple site, the license may be wrong.

 ## ENVIRONMENT

 Tested on Python 3.6.8.
 The script should work with Python 3.6 and above.